A Low-Delay MAC for IoT Applications: Decentralized Optimal Scheduling of Queues without Explicit State Information Sharing: Protocol Design

 \section{Protocol Design}

-In this section, we develop the two protocols EZMAC and QZMAC.
-We first show how a simple modification of the contention mechanism in ZMAC results in significant gains in terms of delay and use that observation to design EZMAC.
-We then use the results in Sec.~\ref{secRefineModel} to motivate the practical design of QZMAC.
-This section will clearly describe how the optimal polling schemes in Section \ref{secOptPollCont} are implemented in a distributed manner which will establish the self-organizing nature of our protocols.
+In this section, use the results in Sec.~\ref{secRefineModel} to motivate the practical design of our protocol, \textbf{QZMAC}.
+We will clearly describe how the optimal polling schemes in Section \ref{secOptPollCont} are implemented in a distributed manner which will establish the self-organizing nature of our protocols.